Milerius/tender_samet/README.md

 ## Tagline

-AI – Faster lung diagnosis and personalized follow-up
+AI² – Faster lung diagnosis and personalized follow-up

 **How to enable radiologists to focus on more value-added core responsibilities, while leveraging a smart connected hospital ?**

+## Summary

+Our innovative solution aims to leverage AI (machine learning) on two streams, lung patient diagnostic, and hospital administrative workflow, to both streamline specialist workload and patient experience.
+We are tackling these concepts using a prediction model based on lung X-rays, to determine a lung patient pathology, and automating the booking system (CRM), to propose a relevant personalized follow-up appointment with a lung specialist.

 ## Link to the one page article

+Here is the more detailed approach:
 [link](one_page_article.md)

 ## Additional Resources